tecton-ai/airflow-tecton/README.md

 ## Configuring a Feature View for manual triggering

-A `BatchFeatureView` and a `StreamFeatureView` can be configured for manual triggering.
+A `BatchFeatureView` and a `StreamFeatureView` can be configured for manual triggering only.
 To do so, set `batch_trigger=BatchTriggerType.MANUAL`.
 When set to manual, Tecton will not automatically create any batch materialization jobs for the Feature View.
+As of Tecton 0.6, any FeatureView can be manually triggered, but this is recommended mostly for manual usage.

 For a `StreamFeatureView`, only batch materialization job scheduling will be impacted by the `batch_trigger` setting.
 Streaming materialization job scheduling will still be managed by Tecton.